13 of Alex Trebek’s Most Memorable Moments from Jeopardy!

 When a contestant named Laura admitted she had a pygmy goat as a pet in college, Trebek wasn’t buying it.
 She then shared that her beloved goat ultimately passed away when he ate a big of Quickrete.
 Trebek laughed and asked, “Was that a 60-lb or 80-lb bag?” making the audience dissolve into laughter with him.
 When Laura said he was being insensitive he admitted that she was right.

 Throughout many of his years on Jeopardy!
 Trebek sported a mustache.
-In fact, it became so much a part of his look that you’ll probably find yourself googling whether or not he has one right now.
 However, in 2004, the host decided to shave off that part of his signature look to the dismay of the show’s fans.
 It became such a hot topic he even brought out a fake mustache for half of an April Fool’s Day show.
 How well do you know the answers to these Jeopardy! questions about words?

 During a Final Jeopardy round in 2019, contestant Dhruv Gaur used the opportunity to share a compassionate message to Alex Trebek.
 Instead of even trying to guess the question, Gaur wrote, “What is we [heart] you, Alex!”
 Trebek, who had revealed he had stage four pancreatic cancer, was noticeably choked up over the kind gesture.
 These are the Jeopardy! categories that stump everyone.

 - MTV.com: “ALEX TREBEK AND AUTO-TUNE MAKE FOR AWESOMELY AWKWARD ‘JEOPARDY!’
 MOMENTS”